 The use of psychoactive medication is legal and strictly regulated by the state and federal government.

 California skilled nursing providers are leaders in reducing the unnecessary use of antipsychotic medication when compared to the rest of the nation.

 During 2012, California caregivers were able to reduce the use of this medication from 21.1 percent to 19.3 percent - a drop of 8.5 percent.

-By Q2, 2013, caregivers further reduced the use of antipsychotics to 18.0 percent - an overall drop of 14.7 percent compared to the beginning of the campaign.
+By Q3, 2013, caregivers further reduced the use of antipsychotics resulting in an overall reduction of 18.0 percent compared to the beginning of the campaign.
+Read more

 This information is tracked quarterly by the federal government and made available at the Nursing Home Compare website, as a service of the Centers for Medicare & Medicaid Services (CMS).